francbelf/jwst_kernels/README.rst

 Features
 ------------

 Generates PSFs of the relevant bands using webbpsf seemlessly.
-Note that this package does **not** automatically install webbpsf!
+Note that this package does **not** automatically install stpfs!
 You need to install it independently
-Also note that the latest version of webbpsf (v>1.0.0) is only available for python > 3.9.

 Uses the Aniano+2011 algorithm to generate appropriate kernels for going between JWST bands and from a JWST band to a Gaussian.
 Example usage to go between two JWST bands: